France seeks to form coalition of ambition, carbon price

 A binding text, agreed by nearly 200 nations, contains loose language on "internationally transferred mitigation outcomes," which could enable countries to offset their own emissions by buying emissions credits from other nations.

-A political, non-legal part of the Paris Agreement recognises the importance of "carbon pricing", but does not require nations to seek to develop it.
+A political, non-legal part of the Paris Agreement recognizes the importance of "carbon pricing", but does not require nations to seek to develop it.

 (Reporting by Barbara Lewis and Alister Doyle)